harl00/AIinHealthcare/docs/curriculum/00-pre-course-orientation.md

 **📓 [Open Pre-Course Orientation Notebook](../practicals/colab-notebooks/00-orientation.ipynb)**

-1. Click the link above to open the orientation notebook
-2. When prompted, click **"Copy to Drive"** or **"Open in Colab"** to create your own editable version
+--8<-- "practicals/_colab-instructions.md"

+After opening the notebook:
+1. Save a copy to your Drive (File → Save a copy in Drive)
-3. Work through the guided exercises in the notebook
+2. Work through the guided exercises in the notebook

 ### Key Operations to Practice